sharifbhuiyan/Kickstarter_analysis/README.md

 ### Outcomes based on Goals
-The 100% failed range was ‘45000 to 49999’, where number of total project was single.
+<p align="justify">The 100% failed range was ‘45000 to 49999’, where number of total project was single.
 Though the highest number of successful in target range 1000 to 4999, which was 73%.
-But the highest successful rate 76% was in target range “Less than 1000”.
+But the highest successful rate 76% was in target range “Less than 1000”.<p>